 “Selfless leadership is our main goal,” Wilson shares.
 “The WNCLI has an extraordinary potential to teach our young adults and professionals selfless leadership.”

 Juanita credits the Master of Science in Management and Leadership program for providing valuable training for her current position.
-“My time in Montreat’s School of Professional and Adult Studies program challenged me on different levels.
+“My time in Montreat’s School of Adult and Graduate Studies program challenged me on different levels.
 It forced me to create a personal plan for myself, which included improving in the areas I felt I was lacking in.
 It also helped me navigate the pitfalls of working in a group, taught me lessons in patience, encouraged strong communication, open-mindedness, careful planning and the practice of facilitating discussion that leads to decisions that are inclusive of all voices.”

 Started in 2010, the Right Path program is a 12-month program that incorporates the traditional tribal and cultural lifestyle of the Cherokee Indians with a progressive leadership curriculum, while the Coulter Regional Leadership program seeks to help people in the seven-county western North Carolina region to collaborate across county lines, and pursue opportunities to address specific issues in their respective regions.